llaniewski/mkdocs-base/docs/3.-Running-simulations/examples.md

 ---
 #Example cases

 In this section, a few case files will be presented, along with notes on their structure and usage of most popular functions.
-All of them(and some others) can be found in `TCLB/examples` catalogue(TODO: powrzucać te przykłady).
+All of them(and some others) can be found in `TCLB/examples` catalogue.
+[//]: # (TODO: powrzucać te przykłady)

 ##Simple case

 Below is presented a simple 3-Dimensional case, with a ball in the middle of the domain.
-Velocity inlet is used on one side and pressure outlet on the another one(TODO:Orientacja NEWS).
+Velocity inlet is used on one side and pressure outlet on the another one.
 Notice how each dimension of the ball is specified in different way, yet it is still placed exactly in the middle of the domain:
+[//]: # (TODO: orientacja NEWS)
 ```xml
 <?xml version="1.0"?>
 <CLBConfig version="2.0" output="output/test">